Things You Need To Know About The Gutenberg WordPress Editor

 - Gutenberg is not yet finished.
-Various features of Gutenberg are currently being implemented.
-Along with that, the new version has made improvements to earlier implemented features and UI.
+Above all, various features of Gutenberg are currently being implemented.
+Likewise, the new version has made improvements to earlier implemented features and UI.

-- Don’t be worried if Gutenberg is not currently working correctly for you.
-Issues are being addressed as the team continues to develop it.
+- Do not be worried if Gutenberg is not currently working correctly for you.
+In short, issues are being addressed as the team continues to develop it.

 Gutenberg Embeds and Blocks

 To customize the layout and content, Gutenberg offers a range of blocks.

 Here are the offered Embeds by Gutenberg.

 Here are some of the great benefits of incorporating Gutenberg with WordPress 5.0.

 A smart move to store block information by using HTML comments

 - Gutenberg stores block information in HTML comments.